ai4mat/iemap-api-docs/docs/getstart_partner.rst

     </pre>
   </details>

-A script has been created to simplify uploading (:download:`Upload script _static/script.sh`).
+A script has been created to simplify uploading (:download:`Upload script` ../script.sh).

 Assuming the JSON file name is 'metadata.json', the uploading script can be ran as follow: